9 Best Rides at Hollywood Studios, Which Ones You Shouldn’t Miss

 Of course, that answer has many facets.
 If you’re a Star Wars kid, Rise of the Resistance is emotionally intense.
 When those doors open and you step into the landing bay of a Star Destroyer with all those troopers standing guard, it is the definition of intense.

-In a more traditional sense, it’s either the Twilight Zone Tower of Terror or the Aerosmith Rock ‘n’ Roller Coaster.
-I think the speed and duration of the Aerosmith ride nudge past the Tower of Terror, which builds to a certain intensity level before the drop.
+In a more traditional sense, it’s either the Twilight Zone Tower of Terror or Rock ‘n’ Roller Coaster.
+I think the speed and duration of the Rock ‘n’ Roller Coaster ride nudges past Tower of Terror, which builds to a certain intensity level before the drop.

 What are the best rides in the park?